The Corpus of Hittite Divinatory Texts (HDivT)

 Or, possibly: “a [pair of] ḫarrani- birds …”.
 In any case, ḫarrani- should be in accusative.

-Tentative (lit. “seized it outside”).
-The formulation araḫza ep- is attested elsewhere only in the fragment KBo 71.19, 8´.
-Its exact meaning is hardly clear from context (the passage is mentioned in HW2, E, 69-70).
+Tentative (lit. “seized it outside”); see also Introductio.
+The formulation araḫza ep- is attested in only few instances (see the fragments KBo 71.19, 8´ and KUB 49.4, obv.
+I 7´), and its exact meaning is hardly clear (see also HW2, E, 69-70, which mentions this passage).

 On gulzašša-/GUL-zašša- see Starke F. 1990a, 462 (Luw. gen. adj. nom./acc. pl. n. ‘zum Zeichen gehörig’, (…) adverbially ‘einem Zeichen entsprechend/gebend’.
 Melchert H.C.
 1993b, 107: ‘fatefully, ominously’.

 The sentence is somewhat parallel to the previous araḫza ep- (obv.
 II 4), with andurza presumably having the opposite meaning (‘to seize outside’ vs. ‘inside’).
-For these terms see also the edition of KUB 50.1+ (CTH 573.54).
+For another attestation (an-dur-za IṢ-BAT) see KUB 50.1+ III 16´ (CTH 573.54).

 CHD L-N, 248b.
 Cf. Beal R.H.
 2002f, 71: “Then it really flew off tarwiyallian”.